Dipak-Gautam/Netflix-clone/README.md

-This is the netflic clone made using only HTML and CSS
+This is the NETFLIX clone made using only HTML and CSS